 About

-The Archaeological Museum of Mykonos, located near the Old Port of the island, was established in 1902 by the Greek Archaeological Service.
-It was originally built to house artifacts discovered in a burial site on the nearby islet of Rhenia, dating back to 425/426 BC.
+The Archaeological Museum of Mykonos, located near the Old Port of the island of Mykonos, was established in 1902 by the Greek Archaeological Service.
+It was originally built to house artefacts discovered in a burial site on the nearby islet of Rineia (Rhenia), dating back to 425/426 BC.
 The museum’s collection includes pottery, funerary urns, and sculptures from the Cycladic, Geometric, and Classical periods, reflecting the island’s archaeological and maritime heritage.
+The necropolis of Delos was located on Rhenia during Classical and Hellenistic times.

 Source: Wikidata & Wikipedia (CC BY-SA 4.0).
 This page is part of our global directory; for our editorial Top 220 with hours, highlights and ranking, see the homepage.